BottledDew/Delicious-Cellulose/README.md

 ## Roadmap

-Upcoming: adds durability to rasp tool.
+Upcoming: adds durability to rasp tool, item descriptions.
 Future: More foods, tools.
 Critters that were used for food (rats, bugs, etc)